 Once you have availed your work visa, it is now time to apply for the work permit.
 For this, your employer may do the necessary work and cover the entire cost.

-The work permit must be mentioned in Arabic.
-Also, it must be in accordance with your employment contract.
+Your work permit mentioned in Arabic.
+Also, it must be following your employment contract.

 For the work permit approval, you will require: